kezabelle/django-livereloadish/README.rst

 These take absolute precedence over any defaults, or attributes defined on any relevant elements.
 These meta tags are the first thing checked when a file is changed, and everything else is subsequently ignored if they're found (ie: it's a short-circuit operation).

+Caching & Middleware
+^^^^^^^^^^^^^^^^^^^^

+When `LivereloadishMiddleware` is enabled and injects itself into the HTML response, it will prevent those responses from being cached by `django.middleware.cache.UpdateCacheMiddleware` to avoid issues around middleware ordering, and potential injection of the HTML bits into cached content which itself already included those same injected bits.
+As it won't be enabled in production, this is fine.

+If for whatever reason the frontend JavaScript detects there are multiple occurances in the HTML response, it will prevent itself from continuing and output an error to the devtools console.

 Status
 ------